 Have you ever wondered why you are not making progress on muscle gains?

-Although there can be a variety of reasons such as diet, sleep, stress, or even genetics, there is one more reason which few of us have even thought of.
-And it's not our fault!
-Simply not enough of us know about the anatomy of the body enough or how our muscle system works, much less how to train it properly to yield desired results.
+Although there can be a variety of reasons, such as diet, sleep, stress, or even genetics, there is one more reason which few of us have thought of.
+Simply not enough of us know enough about the anatomy of the body or how our muscle system works and much less how to train it properly to yield desired results.

-This lack of knowledge unfortunately leads people to injury and imbalances are developed in the body, causing certain muscles or joints to compensate for the weaker areas of the body that we don't notice.
-We will provide you with some insightful information about how muscle activation therapy (MAT) plays a role in helping us get the best results, not only from our workouts but the very best from our muscles.
+This lack of knowledge unfortunately leads people to injury which may also lead to imbalances in the body, causing certain muscles or joints to compensate for the weaker areas of the body that go unnoticed.
+We will provide you with some insightful information about how muscle activation therapy (MAT) plays a role in helping us get the best results, not only from our workouts but getting the very best from our muscles.

 MAT's main goal

 The goal of MAT is to evaluate the ability of our muscles to contract efficiently.

 When we experience injuries, inflammation occurs and, as a result, the communication between the brain and muscles is compromised.
 When we get back to the gym after an injury or try to power through those sets ignoring the "tightness," our muscles will not perform to their maximum capacity, also increasing chances for future.

 Since our muscles help with joint stability and “cushions” them, when they are limited from providing this support due toinflammation, well guess what?
 Damage and weakness will decreasethe muscles' efficiency, and by putting more strain where there is tension, we wont yield the same results from our workouts!

 Think of it as a feedback loop as the body's response in order to protect further injury.